 3

-If you hold major fundraising events, festivals, or public gatherings, check whether your standard public liability policy provides adequate cover for the event.
+Major fundraising events, festivals, or public gatherings may exceed the scope of your standard public liability policy.
 Large events with hundreds or thousands of attendees may require higher limits or event-specific insurance.
+Check with your insurer well before the event date.

 4

-Strong governance documentation - board minutes, policies, procedures, and decision records - reduces your D&O liability risk and strengthens your position if a claim is made.
-ACNC provides governance resources for registered charities.
+Strong governance records - board minutes, policies, procedures, and decision logs - reduce D&O liability risk and bolster your position if a claim is made.
+The ACNC publishes governance resources that registered charities should review regularly.

 5

-If your organisation provides professional services - counselling, health services, education, legal aid, or financial guidance - you face professional negligence risk.
+If your organisation provides counselling, health services, education, legal aid, or financial guidance, you face professional negligence risk.
 Professional indemnity cover protects against claims arising from errors or omissions in your service delivery.

 6

-Many insurers offer competitive rates for not-for-profit organisations, recognising the sector's lower risk profile in some areas and budget constraints.
-Compare quotes from multiple providers and ask specifically about not-for-profit pricing.
+Many insurers offer competitive rates for not-for-profits, recognising the sector's often lower risk profile and budget constraints.
+Obtain quotes from multiple providers and ask specifically about not-for-profit pricing.
 Some brokers specialise in the NFP sector and can access favourable terms.

 7

-Insurance is an eligible expense for many grant funders.
-If your organisation struggles with insurance costs, include insurance premiums in your grant applications.
-Funders recognise that adequate insurance is part of responsible governance and are often willing to fund it.
+Insurance is an eligible expense for most grant programs.
+If your organisation struggles with premium costs, include insurance in your grant budgets.
+Funders recognise that adequate cover is part of responsible governance and are generally willing to fund it.

 Frequently Asked Questions